Analysis | The Buffalo Bills have had the NFL’s easiest schedule. So how good are they?

 In addition to six games against divisional foes, four against another full division inside its conference and four against a division outside the conference, each team plays three games against teams that finished at the same level in their divisional standings the previous season.
 For the Bills, the reigning AFC East champs, that meant games against three other divisional winners in 2021: the Kansas City Chiefs, Pittsburgh Steelers and the Washington Football Team.
 None of those teams has been nearly as formidable as expected.

-Washington barely won the NFC East last season and is just 3-6 this year with a defense that surrenders four more points per game than expected after taking into account the down, distance and field position of each play.
+Washington barely won the NFC East last season and is just 3-6 with a defense that surrenders four more points per game than expected after taking into account the down, distance and field position of each play.
 That’s the fourth-worst mark by a defense this season.
 The Bills took advantage of that weakness, defeating Washington, 43-21, in Week 3.

 As bad as Washington’s defense is, Kansas City has one of only three defenses that have been worse, along with those of the New York Jets and Detroit Lions.
 Buffalo cruised to a 38-20 victory over the Chiefs in Week 5 and demolished the Jets 45-17 last Sunday.
-Pittsburgh defeated Buffalo in the season opener but the Steelers have hardly looked like a Super Bowl contender this season.
+Pittsburgh defeated Buffalo in the season opener, but the Steelers have hardly looked like a Super Bowl contender this season.

 The Bills still have four games against the members of the NFC South, including the Atlanta Falcons — the worst team this season per Football Outsiders’ defense-adjusted value over average metric — and the New Orleans Saints, who are starting journeyman quarterback Trevor Siemian after an injury to Jameis Winston and also dealing with an injury to star running back Alvin Kamara.